Patrick-Thomas/Patrick-Thomas.github.io/_posts/2020-09-25-automatic-startup-and-shutdown-for-a-ROS-robot.md

 ros_upstart is a ROS package which configures a Linux daemon (background) service to run your chosen roslaunch file.
 The service starts automatically once the OS is booted, but can also be started and stopped manually just like any other daemon.
 [Here is the guide I used to configure ros_upstart.](https://roboticsbackend.com/make-ros-launch-start-on-boot-with-robot_upstart/){:target="_blank"}

-One thing that might be important for you to consider are the permissions granted to the service.
-By default the service is run without a user specified, which may cause problems if your ROS nodes need to access hardware interfaces e.g. GPIO, UART.
+You may also need to consider the permissions granted to the service.
+By default the service is run without user privileges, which may cause problems if your ROS nodes need to access hardware interfaces e.g. GPIO, UART.
 In Linux, use of these interfaces is typically controlled using groups.
-A group is given access to a particular interface via a udev rule, and users who belong to that group are able to use the interface.
+A group is granted access to a particular interface via a udev rule, and users who belong to that group are able to use the interface.

-The solution is to specify a user parameter – who is a member of all the necessary groups - while configuring ros_upstart:
+The solution is to specify a user – who is a member of all the necessary groups - while configuring ros_upstart:

 ```
 rosrun robot_upstart install my_robot_bringup/launch/my_robot.launch --job my_robot_ros --symlink --user patrick